anshulsamar/anshulsamar.github.io/_projects/elementeo.md

 mydate: Jan 2019
 ---

-In a quiet end to an exciting 13+ year journey, I sold the last Elementeo Chemistry Card Game on Amazon on December 27th, 2018.
+In a quiet end to an exciting 13+ year journey, the last Elementeo Chemistry Card Game sold on Amazon on December 27th, 2018.
 I still remember my parent's garage being filled with the first manufactured shipment of games back in 2008.
 When I was in middle school, the prototypes used to be printed at the local FedEx Kinkos and element and compound characters drawn by hand.
 I poured through endless library books to learn about the elements in hopes to bring them to life.
-With the help of some exceptional artists, these elements were given faces and personalities.
+With the help of some exceptional artists, I gave elements faces and personalities.
 Cards were printed and boxes were assembled in a factory and games were tested with kids.
-Soon, Amazon had contacted me about partnering with them and we were shipping games across the country.
+Soon, Amazon had contacted me about partnering with them and Elementeo games started shipping across the country.

 ![Elementeo Box]({{ site.baseurl }}{{ "/projects/elementeo/box.jpg"  }})